Hopobcn/FWI/GTC2018-step1.md

 ======== Percentage threshold: 1%
 ```
 We can see that `scell` and `vcell` functions dominate the execution time.
-`IDX` is the function that linearizes the (i,j,k) triplet into the linear index.
+`IDX` is the function that linearizes the 3D volume indexing (i,j,k) triplet into the linear index used in memory.
 Usually the compiler is smart enough to inline it, but in this execution it didn't.
 Since we know that `IDX` is only called inside `scell` and `vcell` functions, we can safely split the `IDX` execution time among `scell` and `vcell` functions.
 Therefore we can safely say that `scell` and `vcell` accounts for the 99% of the execution time of the application.